google-deepmind/lab/docs/levels.md

 `episodeLengthSeconds` | 90      | An episode (one run with potentially many level restarts) ends after this many seconds.
 `gadgetSelect`         | false   | Enables gadget selection.
 See [actions](/docs/users/actions.md)
 `gadgetSwitch`         | false   | Enables gadget switching.
 See [actions](/docs/users/actions.md)
+`allowHoldOutLevels`   | false   | Enables hold-out levels that have been decorated with test_only.

 The levels that are shipped with DeepMind Lab can be found in [game_scripts/levels](../game_scripts/levels).